Interacting resonant level coupled to a Luttinger liquid: Universality of thermodynamic properties: Numerical results

-Although the mapping to a Coulomb-gas applies rigorously only to the low frequency (long time) behavior, we have found it to hold \emph{quantitatively}, at least when irrelevant perturbations of the LL are not too strong.
-To this end we have performed density matrix renormalization group (DMRG) \cite{white93} calculations on tight binding realizations of the system discussed, with nearest neighbor hopping and interaction along the chain (of strengths $t$ and $U$, respectively, as described above), keeping its population at half filling.
-In Fig.~\ref{fig:clrmap} we show the differential capacitance $\partial n / \partial \varepsilon_0$ at $\varepsilon_0=0$ in a color map as a function of both the level-lead interaction and that in the lead.
-In all cases we have kept $\Gamma_0=10^{-4}t$ and $L=50v_s/t$, modifying $t_{\mathrm{ll}}$ and $L$ accordingly, so as to keep all the parameters of the Coulomb gas constant except $\alpha_{\mathrm{FES}}$.
-On the color map we superimposed a contour plot of $\alpha_{\mathrm{FES}}$, taken from Eq.~(\ref{eqn:alpha_bethe}).
-Indeed it is seen that the contours of constant $\alpha_{\mathrm{FES}}$ are also contours of constant differential capacitance, confirming the important role of the former in determining the behavior of the system.
-Deviations are seen only for quite strong interactions, where irrelevant terms in the Hamiltonian are initially quite strong (and are not renormalized to zero because of the finite system size), and modify the results quantitatively.
-To appreciate this one should remember that for $|U|>2t$ the system is no longer a LL [but becomes charge density wave (phase separated) for positive (negative) $U$]; whereas for $|U_{\mathrm{ll}}|>2t$ the potential of $\pm U_{\mathrm{ll}}/2$ felt at the last site of the lead when the level is full (empty) is strong enough to form a bound state.
+Let us now turn to a numerical test of the universality.
+As we explained above, this enables us to show that although the mapping to a Coulomb-gas applies rigorously only to the low frequency (long time) behavior, we have found that universality holds \emph{quantitatively}, at least when irrelevant perturbations of the LL are not too strong.
+To this end we have performed density matrix renormalization group (DMRG) \cite{white93} calculations on the half-filled tight binding realizations of the system, eqs.~(\ref{eqn:hlead_disc}) and~(\ref{eqn:hll_disc}).
+Up to 256 block states were kept in each iteration.
+In fig.~\ref{fig:clrmap} we show the differential capacitance $\partial n / \partial \varepsilon_0$ at $\varepsilon_0=0$ in a color map as a function of both the level-lead interaction and the interaction in the lead.
+In all cases we have kept $\Gamma_0=10^{-4}t$ and $L=50v/t$, modifying $t_{\text{ll}}$ and $L$ accordingly, so as to keep all the parameters of the Coulomb gas constant except $\alpha_{\text{FES}}$.
+On the color map we superimposed a contour plot of $\alpha_{\text{FES}}$, taken from eq.~(\ref{eqn:alpha_bethe}).
+It is indeed seen that the contours of constant $\alpha_{\text{FES}}$ are also contours of constant differential capacitance, confirming the important role of the former in determining the behavior of the system.
+Deviations are seen only for quite strong interactions, where irrelevant terms in the Hamiltonian are initially quite strong (and are not renormalized to zero because of the finite system size), and thus modify the results quantitatively.
+To appreciate this one should remember that for $|U|>2t$ the system is no longer a LL [but becomes charge density wave (phase separated) for positive (negative) $U$]; whereas for $|U_{\text{ll}}|>2t$ the potential of $\pm U_{\text{ll}}/2$ felt at the last site of the lead when the level is full (empty) is strong enough to form a bound state.
 Both of these effects are not included in our treatment.